 Marketing comes in all shapes and sizes and it’s a good idea to utilise both traditional and modern methods.
 This includes both online and offline marketing solutions.

 Although it is competitive, online marketing in some aspects is easier than ever nowadays.
 Social media offers a free platform to get products in front of a global audience in an instant, no matter where you are.
 Once you have more funds for marketing you can invest in paid advertising on these platforms too.
+Overall, the best place to get started is to build a website.
+Thankfully these days there are plenty of website builders that take the guesswork out of making something look great and appealing to customers.
+Plus, many of them are extremely affordable.

 Offline marketing for furniture and woodwork businesses is still valuable.
 Word-of-mouth, business cards and brochures showcasing your products are all effective ways to market your business away from the internet.